ubigu/ilmakalu-v2/services/restore_dump.md

 # intro

 ## generate dump

-See database credentials from a shared secret:
+See database credentials from a shared 1Password secret.
+Create directory if it does not exist.

 ```sh
 cd datasets/dump_data